kristian-susanto/Compound-Interest-Calculator/README.md

 streamlit run Home.py
 ```

-💡 Tip: Running Without Browser Errors
 If you find it annoying to see error messages (like "unclean kill") every time you run an application, you can run Streamlit without trying to automatically open a browser with the following command:

 ```bash
 streamlit run app.py --server.headless true
 ```

-Why is this helpful?
-With this command, Streamlit will not try to open/close the browser itself, so browser automation error messages will not appear.

 The application will automatically open in the browser at http://localhost:8501.